mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 *[Tape change.]*

 ...
 But Setchō says, “don’t say there isn’t anything extraordinary here.”
 If you want to do that, just do it!
 Because you want to, just do it; none of my business.
 But on the other hand, he says, don’t say there isn’t anything extraordinary here.
 This is Sun Face Buddha, Moon Face Buddha.
-It’s sort of nothing to say, nothing to comment on this.
+It’s sort of nothing to say, nothing to comment on.

 So this is coming from how many times?
 Many, many times of going into the Blue Dragon’s cave.
 But now, what you can see is “Sun Face Buddha, Moon Face Budda.”
 Nothing to [comment] about this.
-Is there some particular extraordinary thing, or excitement, there in Baso Zen Master?
+Is there some particular extraordinary thing or excitement there in Baso Zen Master?
 Nothing.
 If it is true, “just to die when the time comes” means just a simple practice: just to die when the time comes.
 But Engo says, “No, no – it’s not.
 Watch out!
 Because it comes from many, many thousand times of going to get the jewel from the Blue Dragon’s cave.”
 But behind this is Sun Face Buddha, Moon Face Buddha.
 There is lots of background, practically, philosophically, psychologically.
 This is the human world.

 #### 45:17

-Next,

 > This distress is worth recounting;